clausnz/php-helpers/README.md

 **Return Value:**

-Returns an array representation of the converted object.
+An array representation of the converted object.